hhu-stups/prob2_kernel/README.md

 Alternatively you can install a compatible Gradle version yourself,
 e. g. via your package manager.

-Note that the Gradle project is located in the subdirectory "de.prob2.kernel".
+**Note:** the source code is found in the subdirectory "de.prob2.kernel".
-You need to `cd` into this directory before running Gradle, or the build will not work.
-If you are using an IDE,
+If your IDE does not recognize this location automatically, make sure that you have imported/linked the Gradle project correctly.
-the Gradle project in the subdirectory might be detected automatically, otherwise you need to select the "de.prob2.kernel" directory when importing the project.
+The Gradle project files are located in the repository root, *not* in the "de.prob2.kernel" directory!

 To run the test suite: `./gradlew check`